Demonology: Ancient Mesopotamian religion

 The ancient Mesopotamians believed that the underworld (Kur) was home to many demons, which are sometimes referred to as "offspring of arali".
 These demons could sometimes leave the underworld and terrorize mortals on earth.
-One class of demons that were believed to reside in the underworld were known as galla; their primary purpose appears to have been to drag unfortunate mortals back to Kur.
+One class of demons that were believed to reside in the underworld was known as galla; their primary purpose appears to have been to drag unfortunate mortals back to Kur.
 They are frequently referenced in magical texts, and some texts describe them as being seven in number.
 Several extant poems describe the galla dragging the god Dumuzid into the underworld.
 Like other demons, however, galla could also be benevolent and, in a hymn from King Gudea of Lagash (c.
 2144 – 2124 BC), a minor god named Ig-alima is described as "the great galla of Girsu".
 Demons had no cult in Mesopotamian religious practice since demons "know no food, know no drink, eat no flour offering and drink no libation."